Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Fairness of Nash Equilibria of Round-Robin

 \begin{proof} Suppose towards a contradiction that this is not the case.
 That is, there exists a PNE $\mathbf{b} = (\bm{b}_{1}, \bm{b}_{2})$ such that in the allocation $(A_1, A_2)$ returned by Round-Robin$(\mathbf{b})$ at least one of the agents envies the other, even after removing the most valuable good from her bundle.
 We will examine each agent separately.

 If agent 1 does not see the allocation as \efo, then this means that she does not see it as \ef either.
 Since envy-freeness and proportionality are equivalent for $n=2$, we get that $v_1(A_1) < v_1(M)/2$.
-It is known that, no matter what others bid, if the agent with the highest priority (here agent 1) reports her true values to Round-Robin, the resulting allocation is \ef from her perspective (see, e.g., the proof of Theorem 12.2 in \cite{Markakis17-survey}).
+According to Lemma \ref{lem:ef1_of_RR}, no matter what agent 2 bids, if agent 1 reports her true values to Round-Robin, the resulting allocation is \ef from her perspective.
 So, if $(A'_1, A'_2)$ is the allocation after agent 1 deviates to her true values, it is \ef from the point of view of the agent 1, which in turn implies that $v_1(A'_1) \ge v_1(M)/2> v_1(A_1)$.
 This contradicts the fact that $\mathbf{b}$ is a PNE.

 If agent 2 does not see the allocation as \efo, then let $h_1$ be the good that agent 1 takes during the first round of round-robin, and $g^*\in \arg\max_{h \in A_1}v_2(h)$ be the highest valued good in $A_1$ according to agent 2.
 Since agent 2 does not consider $(A_1, A_2)$ to be \efo, we have that $v_2(A_2)<v_2(A_1\setminus\{g^*\}) \leq v_2(A_1\setminus\{h_1\})$.
 This implies that the partition $(A_1\setminus \{h_1\}, A_2)$ of $M\setminus \{h_1\}$ is not an \ef allocation with respect to agent 2.
 Now we may use a similar argument as in the previous case.
 First, since envy-freeness and proportionality are equivalent when $n=2$, we get that $v_2(A_2)< {v_2(M\setminus \{h_1\})}/{2}$.
 Then suppose agent 2 deviates to reporting her true values and let $(A'_1, A'_2)$ be the resulting allocation.
 Notice that the allocation of good $h_1$ is not affected by the deviation; it is still given to agent 1 during the first step of Round-Robin.
 From that point forward, the execution of the mechanism would be exactly the same as it would be if the input was the restrictions of $\bm{b}_{1}, v_2$ on $M\setminus \{h_1\}$ and agent 2 had higher priority than agent 1.
 The latter would result in an \ef allocation with respect to agent 2 and, in particular, to the allocation $(A'_1\setminus \{h_1\}, A'_2)$.
 That is, we have $v_2(A'_2)\ge {v_2(A'_1\setminus \{h_1\})}$ and, therefore, $v_2(A_2)\ge {v_2(M\setminus \{h_1\})}/{2} > v_2(A_2)$.
 Like before, this contradicts the fact that $\mathbf{b}$ is a PNE. \end{proof}